Where is Mark Hughes now?

 After two years at Manchester City, Hughes was sacked after a run of just two victories in 11 games but he was back in football just six months later when he was appointed manager of Fulham after Roy Hodgson had left to join Liverpool.

 In January 2012, Hughes accepted the managerial post at Queens Park Rangers, replacing Neil Warnock and managed to keep them in the Premier League by staving off relegation on the last day of the season.

-Unfortunately Hughes was sacked 10 months later after a terrible start to the season where the team failed to register a win despite huge investment in players.
+Unfortunately he was sacked 10 months later after a terrible start to the season where the team failed to register a win despite huge investment in players.